Leicester City, the champions of England. Even now, it just sounds so absurd.

 Signed from French side Le Havre while Leicester City were still playing in the Championship, Riyad Mahrez went on to be crowned the PFA Players' Player of the Season during the club's title-winning campaign.

-The 28-year-old remained at the King Power Stadium for two more years before convincing Manchester City to splash over £61m on his signature last summer.
-He's made 42 appearances for Pep Guardiola's side, scoring 11 goals and claiming the same amount of assists.
+The technician remained at the King Power Stadium for two more years before convincing Manchester City to splash over £61m on him in 2018.
+Since then, he's won another Premier League title, an FA Cup and an EFL Cup.

 CM.
 Danny Drinkwater